weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 docker run -d -p 8080:8080 --name=webapp-register weaveworks/microservice_apps java -Duser_registration_url=http://REGISTRATION-SERVICE:8081/user -jar /app/spring-boot-webapp.jar --spring.profiles.active=enableEureka --eureka.client.serviceUrl.defaultZone=http://eureka:8761/eureka/
 ~~~

-After launching the containerized front-end services, return to `Weave Scope`, where you can visualize and monitor the microservices discovering each other.
-Once discovery is completed, all of the services should be in communication and will be connected with one another.
+After launching the containerized front-end services, and Eureka, return to `Weave Scope`, where you can visualize and monitor the microservices discovering each other.
+Once discovery is complete, all of the microservices should be connected with one another.
 Mouse over a container node to see its connections, which are indicated by other nodes highlighting.

 >Note: RabbitMQ may not be connected right away.
 It connects when the first registration request has been made, which is illustrated in a later section of this guide.